 Mississippi has struggled with mesothelioma and other asbestos-related diseases for a number of years.
 Consider the following:

-- CDC statistics show Mississippi’s age-adjusted death rate for malignant mesothelioma to be 7.6 deaths per million per year.3
+- Centers for Disease Control (CDC) statistics show Mississippi’s age-adjusted death rate for malignant mesothelioma between 2001 and 2010 to be 6.92 deaths per million per year.

-- The National Cancer Institute and CDC’s state cancer profiles show Mississippi’s 2006 annual incidence rate for lung and bronchus cancers was 81.7 deaths per 100,000.
-This number ranks Mississippi fourth in the nation.4
+- The National Cancer Institute and CDC’s state cancer profiles show Mississippi’s 2007 – 2011 annual incidence rate for lung and bronchus cancers to be 79.4 deaths per 100,000.

 For more information about asbestos in Mississippi and throughout the United States, visit the Environmental Protection Agency’s web site.